nginxinc/NGINX-Demos/consul-demo/README.md

 1. If you followed the Fully automated Vagrant/Ansible setup option above, HOST_IP referred below is the IP assigned to your Vagrant VM (i.e 10.2.2.70 in Vagrantfile).
 And if you followed the Ansible only deployment option, HOST_IP will be the IP of your Ubuntu VM on which NGINX Plus is listening.
 For the manual install option, HOST_IP was already set above to `docker-machine ip default`

 1. Go to `http://<HOST_IP>` in your favorite browser window and the main index.html with 'Welcome to nginx!' should pop up. `http://<HOST_IP>:8080/` will bring up the NGINX Plus dashboard.
+The configuration file NGINX Plus is using here is /etc/nginx/conf.d/app.conf which is included from /etc/nginx/nginx.conf.
 If you would like to see all the services registered with consul go to `http://<HOST_IP>:8500`.
 Going to `http://<HOST_IP>/service` will take you to one of the two hello world containers.

 1. Now spin up two more containers named service3 and service4 which are the same [tutum/hello-world](https://registry.hub.docker.com/u/tutum/hello-world/) and [google/golang-hello](https://registry.hub.docker.com/u/google/golang-hello/) as above.
 Go to the Upstreams tab on Nginx Plus dashboard and observe the two new servers being added to the backend group.
      ```